ECB key interest rates: Banks expect two more interest rate hikes-breakinglatest.news-Breaking Latest News

 Banking crisis helps the ECB with interest rates

 The head of the US Federal Reserve, Jerome Powell, had already argued in a similar way.
-The crisis in several regional banks in the USA means that the banks as a whole are becoming more cautious when it comes to lending.
+The crisis in several regional banks in the USA means that the banks as a whole are becoming more cautious about lending.
 This effectively replaces the effect of one or even two rate hikes by the Fed.
 The aim of the increase in the key interest rate is to dampen demand in the economy and thus prices by means of more expensive loans.

 The bank economists justify the fact that they then expect a longer interest rate pause by the ECB into next year with the stubborn inflation.
-They expect the general rate of inflation to fall towards 2.5 percent by next year.
+They expect the general inflation rate to fall towards 2.5 percent in the coming year.
 However, core inflation – excluding energy and food prices – will remain higher for the time being.
 One reason for this is the foreseeable higher wage pressure due to the shortage of skilled workers in a robust labor market.
 The ECB will therefore wait until core inflation moves back towards the target of 2 percent before cutting interest rates again.